 Educational Administration, MEd

 The MEd Program in Educational Administration is housed in the College of Education and Human Development’s Department of Leadership in Education.
-The program is designed for applicants who are seeking Massachusetts licensure as a principal, supervisor/director, or administrator of special education and want to pursue a variety of leadership roles in schools or related institutions.
+The program is designed for applicants who are seeking Massachusetts licensure as a principal, or administrator of special education and want to pursue a variety of leadership roles in schools or related institutions.
 For those who plan to prepare for top-level positions in educational administration, the program serves as a foundation for further graduate study.

 All students in the program enroll in core courses providing a comprehensive view of educational leadership and in a practicum involving supervised work in the field.
-Within this common framework, students specialize through their pre-practicum and practicum experiences in preparing for roles as principal, assistant principal, supervisor/director, or administrator of special education.
+Within this common framework, students specialize through their pre-practicum and practicum experiences in preparing for roles as principal, assistant principal, or administrator of special education.
 The core includes classes in leadership, organizations and change, as well as a two-course sequence in curriculum, courses in personnel supervision, school law, budgeting, multicultural perspectives in education, and how to use data for school improvement.

 The program uses a cohort model and accepts students once a year, in the spring, to begin their studies in September.
-Students take two courses each semester for two years, in addition to two courses in the intervening summer.
-Courses are offered to accommodate the educational practitioner – in the late afternoon and evening.
-Summer courses are held in the last two weeks of July and beginning of August.
+Students take two and one half courses each semester for two years, in addition to two courses in the intervening summer.
+Courses are offered in the late afternoon and evening to accommodate the educational practitioner.
+A typical semester schedule might include two content courses on Tuesday evening (4:00 – 9:30 p.m.) and a half-course on alternating Wednesdays (4:00).
+Summer courses are usually held in the last two weeks of July and beginning of August.

 To meet its goal of developing leaders who can be effective in improving schools, the program focuses on eight leadership learning objectives, which are aligned with the Massachusetts State Leadership Standards:

 1. Students will become Instructional Leaders who can connect curriculum, instruction and assessment to improve learning for all students.

 2. Students will become Anti-racist Leaders who can use knowledge and skills about race, gender, and culture to build school environments characterized by social justice and equity.